DavidLemayian/docs.globaleaks.org/Procedure.rst

 Recipients, if a PGP Key is configured, will receive the notification encrypted by email and can download the submission files encrypted.

+..
+Important:: Recipients' privacy
+   One important decision to be made while setting up a Whistleblowing site is whether the initiatives would like to provide      the Whistleblower the ability to directly contact one or more specific recipients for their confidential submission.
+This involves the Recipients’ identity disclosure and is applicable only in low risk scenarios.

+   For example, a media outlet may have a Whistleblowing site with a publicly available list of Recipients (i.e. select          journalists), so that the Whistleblower can submit to the journalists they feel are most trusted and appropriate for that      submission.
+   However, an activism Whistleblowing initiative operating under a dictatorship cannot risk publicly exposing their list of Recipients, so they must remain anonymous to protect against government retaliation.
+   The Recipients’ visibility applies to the context, and so each context can have a different Recipient privacy.
+In order to    set up this parameter, please complete the proper form in the Context section

+In order to ease the Recipients' configuration, it is usefull to fill the following table with pertinent data: